starchturrets/windows-shenanigans/guide.md

 # Things to note before installing:

 - [ ] Does your device officially support Windows 11?
 Can Secure Boot and TPM be enabled in the firmware settings?
 CSM legacy boot mode should also be disabled.
 If not, do not attempt to bypass the hardware requirements, which provide much of the benefits of Windows 11 by allowing certain security features to be toggled on by default.
-If you're on an unsupported device and cannot upgrade, consider ChromeOS Flex or a Linux distro.
+If you're on an unsupported device and cannot upgrade, consider a Linux distro.
 - [ ] If you're not planning on dualbooting or running Linux, and your device gives you the option to, disable the Microsoft UEFI CA in the secure boot settings.
 This will improve boot security because instead of trusting hundreds of bootloaders you will only be trusting Windows (and your OEM) certificates.
 - [ ] Does your OEM/Motherboard manufacturer provide you with bloatware delivered through the WPBT?
 There may be an option in the firmware to disable it.